dblohm7/dblohm7.github.com/source/_posts/2016-02-11-new-mozdbgext-command-iat.markdown

 symbol engine as necessary.

-Further note that the `!iat` command does not yet accept the `_imp_` symbolic names for the IAT entries, you need to enter the hexadeicmal representation of the pointer.
+Further note that the `!iat` command does not yet accept the `_imp_` symbolic names for the IAT entries, you need to enter the hexadecimal representation of the pointer.